elucifurr/skill-prediction/README.md

 ### This is not SaltyMonkey's SP
-This is just a fork of Pinkie Pie's original SP, ported over to be compatible with Caali's tera-proxy.
+This is just a fork of Pinkie Pie's original SP with basic fixes, ported over to be compatible with TeraToolbox.
 If anything bugs, doesn't work or just sucks, please report the problem directly to Pinkie Pie.

 That being said, here is the rest of the readme: